neoeny152/ninja-lapsish/README.md

 5. Paste the entire contents of this script into the editor.
 6. In the script editor, modify the variables in the `--- Configuration Variables ---` section to match your environment.
     ```powershell
+    # --- Server OS Safety Check ---
+    # Set to $true to allow this script to run on Windows Server operating systems.
+    [bool]$AllowOnServers = $false

     # --- Account Settings ---
     [string]$NewAdminName = 'corpadmin'
     [int]$PasswordLength = 16